 Welcome to the website of St. Peter's Anglican Church, Birch Cove.
 Here, at St. Peter's, you will find that we are an energetic group of Christians who, as our vision statement states, create a spiritual home by nurturing our growth in faith and exercising our ministry by reaching out to others.
 We are a community that welcomes others and encourages them to become part of our family and to practice their faith by joining us in worship and participating in one or more of our ministries or by introducing us to new ministries.

-Our ministries include several outreach and community support programs and our liturgies are enriched by enthusiastic Lay Readers and numerous congregation members.
+Our ministries include several outreach and community support programs and our liturgies are enriched by enthusiastic Lay Ministers and numerous congregation members.

 We are located just a few kilometers from the peninsula of Halifax City on the corner of the Bedford Highway and the Kearney Lake Road.
 Our location offers quiet residential living combined with a mixture of businesses for shopping convenience.
 Also, close by there are schools, postal services and Mount Saint Vincent University as well as a few historic sites such as Prince's Lodge.

 In the late 1940's, families in the village of Birch Cove found it difficult to attend St. John's Anglican Church in Fairview.
 Instead, many chose to attend services held at the small United church in Rockingham.
 Aware of the need for an Anglican church in Rockingham, Florence Dakin, on her death, left land to St. John's Church with the wish that it be used as the site for an Anglican church.
 The land in Birch Cove included a pine covered knoll which sloped down to a tidal pond.
 It was agreed that a mission church to St. John's would be built on that site with the front of the church facing Dakin Drive.